jessetane/hyperbind/readme.md

 The latest stable release is published to [npm](http://npmjs.org/package/hyperglue2).
 Below is an abbreviated changelog:

 * [1.6.x](https://github.com/jessetane/hyperglue2/archive/1.6.0.tar.gz)
-  * Add _value selector for working with form inputs (after user input, the value attribute and textContent become disconnected from the actual DOM element - why?)
+  * Add _value selector for working with form inputs (value attribute and textContent only work for setting an [initial value](http://www.w3.org/TR/html401/interact/forms.html#initial-value))

 * [1.5.x](https://github.com/jessetane/hyperglue2/archive/1.5.0.tar.gz)
   * Don't use for-in loop as it doesn't work properly on arrays with unset indexes